Troops eliminate top terror commanders, rescue 134 victims in July — DHQ

 He added that the troops recovered 974,976 litres of stolen crude oil; 269,257 litres of illegally refined diesel (AGO); 1,759 litres of dual-purpose kerosene (DPK) and 3,447 litres of petrol (PMS).

-“A total of 285 suspects were arrested, with large quantities of arms, ammunition, and explosives recovered,” he added.

-Kangye stated that the armed forces, under the strategic guidance of the Chief of Defence Staff, Gen. Christopher Musa, remained committed to defending Nigeria’s sovereignty in accordance with the rules of engagement and respect for human rights.
+Kangye said the armed forces, under the strategic guidance of the Chief of Defence Staff, Gen. Christopher Musa, remained committed to defending Nigeria’s sovereignty in line with the rules of engagement and respect for human rights.

-According to him, the military is executing intelligence-led operations, grounded in professionalism and patriotism.

 Disclaimer